+So, can you travel with CBD?
 Ahead, learn the official word on flying with CBD, the benefits of hemp medicine for flight anxiety, and what you can do to get through security confidently if your carry-on includes CBD.

 Can You Fly With CBD?

-The only kicker with CBD is that it has to have less than 0.3% THC.
+The only kicker with CBD is that it has to have less than 0.3% THC content.
 This small amount could be left behind after extraction, but it’s not enough to produce psychoactive “high” effects.
 Of the three types of CBD, isolate and broad-spectrum contain zero THC, while full-spectrum CBD has some THC.

 CBD is typically extracted from hemp, a plant from the same family as marijuana, but without a high concentration of THC.
-In other words, hemp and marijuana both come from cannabis, but they each have varying levels of cannabinoids (therapeutic compounds).
+In other words, hemp and medical marijuana both come from cannabis, but they each have varying levels of cannabinoids (therapeutic compounds).